 Reference to enemy types.
 Currently everything is handled by enemy base class, children enemy types only contain differing models to separate from each other (will also contain “special” moves).
 Children are currently referring to parent base class to handle every event.
 Need to figure how to get out of parent back to class that called base class to get info of its components (to change class).

+Ally vs enemy

+ally is basically enemy but friendly to player.
+So instead of targeting player, all that needs to be changed from enemy class is the target.
+But ahahaha, I just had to make a while damn mess of a system for myself for no good reason.
+This is just a short paragraph meant to identify the difference between the 2 classes (so I can minimize the headache I get while setting up adapter pattern)

 MORE CHANGES TO PLANS BECAUSE I AM DUMB TO NOT RESEARCH BEFOREHAND